-We believe that our children have the right to play and learn in a supportive, caring and safe environment.
-If behavioural expectations are consistent and reasonable boundaries are in put place by caring and supportive practitioners, we can minimise the occurrence of bullying.
 Bullying affects everyone, not just the bullies and the victims.
 No one person or group, whether staff or child, should have to accept this type of behaviour.
-Only when all issues of bullying are addressed, will a child best be able to benefit from the opportunities available at our School.
+Only when all issues of bullying are addressed, will a child best be able to benefit from the opportunities available at school.

-Although bullying in the strongest context of the word does not generally occur at our Nursery Schools due to the age and development level of pupils it is recognised by practitioners that preschool children are developing their personalities and friendships, as well as exploring boundaries and appropriate behaviour which can result in conflict and clashes of personality.
-We understand that some negative behaviours, if not addressed may escalate and be more closely identified with bullying behaviours.
+Although many of the definitions of bullying do not generally occur at our Nursery Schools due to the age and development level of pupils it is recognised by practitioners that preschool children are developing their personalities and friendships.
+Children are exploring boundaries and what is appropriate behaviour which can result in conflict and clashes of personality during play.
+There is limited academic research regarding the age at which children demonstrating premeditated bullying behaviour but our staff recognise that older, more able children may begin to develop behaviours that if unchallenged may lead to bullying.

-Details of our school's approach to preventing and addressing bullying are set out in our anti-bullying policy.
+Details of our approach to preventing and addressing bullying are set out in our anti-bullying policy.

-7. Working with Parents and Carers
+9. Working with Parents/Carers

-Effective partnership with parents and carers is essential for success in managing children's behaviour.
+Working with Parents and Carers Effective partnership with parents and carers is essential for success in managing children's behaviour.
 Providing a welcoming and accessible setting is important in developing a good relationship with parents and carers, as this can be significant in reducing difficult behaviour.
 We will try to avoid giving parents only bad news, whilst recognising that they have the right to be concerned about their children's progress.
 When children's behaviour is of particular concern staff will work with carers to develop strategies to support the child's development.
 For children whose behaviour is particularly concerning the School will call upon professional support; involving the parents/carers, the head teacher and SENCO.